Migration guide - step-by-step instructions

 What’s changed

 The way extensions work is also more flexible than before.
-While extensions were previously installed to sites, they are now installed once on a team and then configured on individual sites.
+While extensions were previously installed to projects, they are now installed once on a team and then configured on individual projects.
 To support this flexibility, your UI and endpoints may need to change to accommodate this change.
-For example, while Integration UI surfaces always modified a site, some extension UI surfaces exist to modify a team instead.
+For example, while Integration UI surfaces always modified a project, some extension UI surfaces exist to modify a team instead.

 While migrating your UI involves manual work, we hope you’ll ultimately find building on top of the React ecosystem easier and more familiar than working with a bespoke UI framework.